ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 #Combining Quantitative and Qualitative Methods (When Mining Software Data)

 ## Prologue: we have solid empirical evidence!
 In recent years, empirical research in software engineering has gained a lot of maturity.
 This is in part thanks to the availability of a large amount of data from different kinds of software repositories, as well as of techniques to mine them, *e.g.,* for tracing data from heterogeneous sources, summarizing changes, or mining unstructured and semi-structured data sources.
 Noticeably, the analysis of data from software repositories has also gained a lot of attention in industry, where developers rely on software data to take important decisions.
-The roles, competencies, and working sytyles of of data scientists in software development has been recently investigated by Kim *et al.*, (2016).
+The roles, competencies, and working styles of data scientists in software development has been recently investigated by Kim *et al.*, (2016).

 Suppose we are software engineering researchers and we have developed a new recommendation tool that identifies certain kinds code bad smells.
 We want to convince practitioners to adopt our tool.
 Also, suppose that, by using data from software repositories, and by using appropriate statistical methods, we are able to show that our new code smell detector achieves 90% precision and 60% recall, and that classes affected by such smells tend to be significantly more defect-prone than others.
 Hopefully, such findings can be useful to provide practitioners with convincing arguments about the performance of our novel tool and its potential usefulness.
 Is this sufficient to convince them adopting the tool?
 Does it show that detecting code bad smells is relevant and useful?
 What are we missing?